Senior Gear Editor

 Cons: Synthetic insulation is heavier than down and doesn’t pack well

 Sometimes, you gotta stand out from the crowd, and that’s pretty easy to do in Helly Hansen’s Active Long Winter Parka.
 Made with city life in mind, we found the Active Long Winter Parka best suited to the aprés-scene.
-After a long day of skiing, it’s what we reached for as we changed out of our ski boots and into our dancing shoes.
+After a long day of skiing, it’s what we reached for as we changed out of our ski boots and into our camp slippers.
 The jacket brings oodles of style, especially in the all-white colorway we tested.
 Just watch out for that parking lot grime!

-The HH website describes this piece as “inspired by an active lifestyle in and around the city,” and while the style is certainly up to snuff for urban adventures, the use of all-synthetic insulation makes this piece tough to carry when you transition to the indoors, and reducing the versatility.
+The HH website describes this piece as “inspired by an active lifestyle in and around the city,” and while the style is certainly up to snuff for urban adventures, the use of all-synthetic insulation makes this piece tough to carry when you transition to the indoors, reducing the versatility.
 It’s also not waterproof, (unless you count the PFC-free DWR coating) but the synthetic insulation does a good job of keeping you warm even when a bit of rain soaks in, as we found on a wet afternoon at Palisades Tahoe.
-All that said, if you’re willing to take fashion over function, you’d be hard pressed to do better, and the $350 price-tag is a steal for the primo looks on offer here.
+All that said, if you’re willing to take fashion over function, you’d be hard-pressed to do better, and the $350 price tag is a steal for the primo looks on offer here.

 Check Price on Helly Hansen Check Price on Amazon